leonitousconforti/the-moby-effect/README.md

 ## WIP/Todo :construction:

 - More examples
-- Enhanced docker compose support
-- Callbacks and promise based apis
-- Maybe add tests against something else other than docker like podman?
+- Maybe add tests against something else other than docker, like podman?

 ## Blocked :ambulance: